Whoever you are and however you found me, welcome to my spot on the Internet! I have information here for scholars and students.

 I have consulted for institutions and publishers concerning the use of technology in language learning.
 In all my work I try to draw on insights from the field of my doctoral studies, Educational Communications and Instructional Technology.
 I highly recommend the Theory Into Practice Database for those who would like to know more about this field.
 The ITForum is a place where many issues are hashed out online.

-I am a Systems Portfolio Appraiser and a Quality Checkup Visitor for the Academic Quality Improvement Project of the Higher Learning Commission.
+I have served as a Systems Portfolio Appraiser and a Quality Checkup Visitor for the Academic Quality Improvement Project of the Higher Learning Commission.

-I am also a certified mental health paraprofessional and have worked in clinical and adult residential settings at Ozark Guidance.
-I currently counsel at JBU's CARE Clinic in Siloam Springs.
+In addition to my academic work, I have worked as a mental health paraprofessional in clinical and adult residential settings at Ozark Guidance.
+I have counseled at JBU's CARE Clinic in Siloam Springs.
+I am a Licensed Associate Counselor in Arkansas.

 FLTeach is a premier site with many links.